 and other obligations to provide information to the investors.
 These are included

-in detail in the Listing Regulations of BSE.
+in detail in the Regulations on Listing.

 You can find the list of the issuers at List of issuers admitted to the exchange.